iamatulsingh/iamatulsingh.github.io/_posts/2023-12-17-supermarket-htb.md

     }
 ```

-I already have my self written tool specially for reverse engineering so I didn't even bother to check that `supermarket.so` and spending time to write a script to get the string and decrypt it.
+I already have my self written tool specially for reverse engineering, so I didn't even bother to check that `supermarket.so` and spending time to write a script to get the string and decrypt it.
 I simply used my tool to inject in the app and got the decrypted string.
 Please check the original and patched code I mentioned below.
 I'm not pasting my code to receive that string on Telegram.
 Below is the java similar code snippet from the decompiled apk.

 I needed to focus on reading the value of `new String(cipher.doFinal(Base64.decode(stringFromJNI, 0)), "utf-8")` because I have a smali code using which I can read this decrypted string and send it to my `Telegram` chat.
 I Just needed to import that and send that to imported function as function parameter.